API Reference#

 LATENCY = 1#

-Resource usage.
-Minimize the amount of resources used by the workload.
-This objective is multivariate, and must consider every resource available to the hardware.
+When used as a mapper objective, this objective is multivariate, and must consider every resource available to the hardware.

 __new__(value)#